redpanda-data/console/docs/installation.md

 ### Hosting and Proxies

-If you want to, you can host Kowl under a sub path (so for example `domain.com/some/sub/path` instead of `domain.com/`).
-See the [this document](./config/hosting.md) for more information.
+If you want to host Kowl under a sub path (e.g. `domain.com/some/sub/path` instead of `domain.com/`) take a look at [/docs/config/hosting.md](./config/hosting.md) for more information.

 ### Kubernetes